 “For me, the initial funding goal is the bare minimum at which I can produce the smallest possible work,” Kobold Press founder Wolfgang Baur says.
 “It doesn’t actually cover my costs.”
-Baur has successfully raised funds for 10 games on Kickstarter, and has completed 15 crowdfunding campaigns on other platforms.
-His most recent project, Midgard, raised almost ten times its $20,000 funding goal with $191,428 total raised.
+Baur has successfully raised funds for 17 games on Kickstarter, and has completed several crowdfunding campaigns on other platforms.
+His most recent tabletop RPG project, The Scarlet Citadel, raised more than four times its $30,000 funding goal with $155,429 total raised.

 In his experience, backers find stretch goals to be more palatable than having a higher initial funding goal.
 “Strangely enough, people don’t believe what the actual costs are,” Baur says.
 “If I go in and say, ‘A hardcover book in full color, 8.5 x 11 in size with good quality binding and code plates throughout is going to cost $50,000, the audience I have just doesn’t really believe it,” he laughs.